Battle of Lashkargah: Battle

 The Taliban attacked the city from several directions on 29 July 2021.
 Around then, the fighting started in Lashkargah, although fighting had been ongoing around it for several weeks.
 Clashes occurred in the first and seventh district, with government forces holding the ninth.
 Government reinforcements arrived on 31 July.
 Taliban and security forces battled near the governor's residence, police headquarters, and NDS headquarters.
 On August 2 the Taliban captured the government TV building in Lashkargah.
 Only one district of the city remained in government control and only Kajaki District was under government control out of all the province's districts.

-On 3 August, Major General Sami Sadat warned the citizens of Lashkar Gah to leave their homes before the ANA beginning clearing operations.
+On 3 August, Major General Sami Sadat warned the citizens of Lashkar Gah to leave their homes before the ANA began clearing operations.
 On August 4 the Taliban advanced to the guard posts of the police headquarters.
 The Government deployed more soldiers, including commandos.
 Later that day, the clearance operation began.
 The Taliban had been contesting the governor's building, police headquarters, prison, and NDS headquarters.
 Two days later, an airstrike in Lashkargah killed Mawlawi Mubarak, a commander of the Taliban Red Group elite unit.
 By this point, the Taliban had seized nine districts.
 On 9 August, the main fighting was in districts one and two.
 The Government said its forces had cleared the Taliban from these areas.

 The Taliban captured the police headquarters on 12 August after a suicide car bombing the previous day.
 This had been a crucial choke-point.
 Government security forces retreated to the governor's residence nearby, from where the remaining government forces evacuated by helicopter to Camp Shorabak or surrendered during the night to 13 August, leaving the Taliban in control of the city.